vanyle/vectarine/docs/user-manual.md

 I don't really know why you'd want to draw that many rectangles.

 If you want to draw something on every pixel, use a Shader instead of called `graphics.drawRect` on a per-pixel basis!

+## 👷 Writing automatic tests

+> ❓ What are automatic tests?

+Automatic tests are piece of code that make sure that parts of your game behave correctly.
+You could test that 2 systems in your game interact as intended, for example that launching a fireball sets grass on fire (thus testing that the projectile system and the fire spreading system work together).

+Automatic test run automatically and allow you to quickly catch **regression** bugs, things that worked previously, but don't anymore.

+> ❓ Why write automatic tests?

+If you are working on a small project, like a jam, or are working alone, there is **no reasons to write tests**! **Don't do it**, you'll waste time you could have used to improve your game!

+Tests are useful for large games, for example multi-year projects or when you have a lot of people (more than 2 programmers).
+When you feel like you are spending a lot of time debugging a part of your game instead of adding feature, it is a sign that this parts needs tests.
+This is especially true if this is a part that you (or somebody else!) wrote a few months, or years ago.

+Tests need to be put inside the `tests` folder of your game.
+They are not exported in the final build.
+You can run the tests in the editor.

+TODO: Design an API for `assert` and general test organisation.
+The editor needs to work as a CLI to run the tests in watch mode.

+## 👷 Networking and Multiplayer

+TODO